amezmo/docs/solr/configuration.md

 | `SOLR_HOST` | _See your Application details panel*_
 | `SOLR_CORE` | drupal                                  |

-\* To access your Application details panel go to Overivew > Application details.
+\* To access your Application details panel go to Overview > Application details.

 The `SOLR_HOST` value is what you will provide to your Drupal configuration form.